 Norma and I formed SketchPad Publications and proceeded to grow our graphic design business.
 We were very successful in helping small to medium size businesses as well as many organizations with their marketing needs in the Ventura County area.
 Three years after we started the company, we moved to Fillmore, California where we have been for the last 21+ years.
 Two years after we moved to Fillmore, the Internet was just barely popping it’s head up.
 We immediately saw the potential for our business in offering website design to new and old clients as well as the possibility to offer our print design services to new clients.

 Norma and I were married in 1995.
 I have three children and a stepdaughter as well as eight grandchildren.
 We also have two ragdoll cats, siblings, that run the place.
 My hobby is nature photography and I like distance hiking in the mountains of Southern California at least once a month.
 A few years back Norma and I joined a local rock club and during that time I went on a number of field trips with the club collecting all kinds of rocks.
 During the past six months I learned how to cut, shape and polish stones and then to weave them into wire.
-Since then I have created a number of hand crafted stone pendants.
+Since then I have created a number of hand crafted stone pendants and bolo ties.
 I also spend a lot of time maintaining our 1-acre property, home and gardens.

 I always try to do the best job I possible can no matter what it is and use the knowledge I have gained over the years to help others.